Introduction: Why Your “95% Yield” Might Be Misleading

-Rolled Throughput Yield
+What is Rolled Throughput Yield (RTY)?

-One of the best metrics that companies use to evaluate their process performance is this Rolled Throughput Yield (RTY) but many companies don’t even know what is this Rolled Throughput Yield (RTY) and how to find out RTY in the correct way.
+Rolled Throughput Yield (RTY) is the probability that a product or service passes through an entire process without any defects or rework One of the best metrics that companies use to evaluate their process performance is this Rolled Throughput Yield (RTY) but many companies don’t even know what is this Rolled Throughput Yield (RTY) and how to find out RTY in the correct way.
 So if you are one of them then this blog is specially for you.

 Before understanding what is Rolled Throughput Yield ?
 Let’s us first familiarize with word “Yield” and TPY (Throughput Yield).
 Many companies don’t know how to find out RTY in the correct way.
 The below example will helps clear all the confusion related to Rolled Throughput Yield .

-Yield :
+What is Yield :

 First Time Yield

 First Time Yield (FTY) is simply the number of good units produced divided by the number of total units going into the process.
-First time yield takes in to account what goes into a process as Input and what comes out as Output without the consideration of rework
+First time yield takes in to account what goes into a process as Input and what comes out as Output without the consideration of rework.

 Example: